domRiddle/ASF/Performance.md

 Cards drop algorithm does not always work the way it should, and it's entirely possible for various Steam glitches to happen, such as cards being dropped on restricted accounts, cards being dropped on closing/switching the game, cards not dropping at all when game is being played, and likewise.

+This section is mainly for people that are wondering why ASF doesn't do **X**, such as rapidly switching games to idle cards faster.

 What is a **Steam glitch** - a specific action triggering **undefined** behaviour, which is **not intended, undocumented, and considered as a logic flaw**.
 It's **unreliable by definition**, which means that it can't be reproduced reliably with clean testing environment, and therefore, coded without resorting to hacks and exploiting the abuse.

 A good example of what I consider a **Steam glitch** is not that uncommon situation of dropping a card when game is being closed, which can be abused to some degree with idle master's game skip function.